MarkWieczorek/mapmanager/_posts/2015-04-20-making-a-map.md

 ####Panel Group

-Each of these buttons will open a different Map MAnager panel.
+Each of these buttons will open a different Map Manager panel.

 <B>Search.</B> Open the [search panel][5].